An activity represents a system-provided or custom task—accessible through an activity view controller—that can work with the current content.

 Container View Controller

 A container view controller manages and presents its set of child views—or view controllers—in a custom way.
-Examples of system-defined container view controllers are tab bar view controllers, navigation view controllers, and split view controllers (you can learn more about these elements in Tab Bar, Navigation Bar, and Split View Controller (iPad Only)).
+Examples of system-defined container view controllers are tab bar view controllers, navigation view controllers, and split view controllers (you can learn more about these elements in Tab Bar, Navigation Bar, and Split View Controller).